pranavrajaram/lights-out/README.md

 ## Framing a Prediction Problem

 Our prediction problem will be to try and predict the number of customers impacted by a power outage.
 Our response variable is the `CUSTOMERS.AFFECTED` column, and because it is continuous, we will use regression as opposed to classification.
 We chose this column as our target variable because it provided a meaningful and easily understandable impact of a power outage.
-Companies and people alike will be able to learn how many customers are expected to be affected by an incoming power outages, and make the necessary accomodations.
+Companies and people alike will be able to learn how many customers are expected to be affected by an incoming power outage, and make the necessary accomodations.

 One important thing to consider is we only want to use information available *before* the outage in our analysis.
 While a feature like total demand lost would no doubt be indicative of the number of impacted customers, we would only know the actual data after the outage has occurred, making the model effectively useless.
-The information we would know at the time of prediction would include things like regional characteristics (climate, population density), general customer energy usage (electricity spending, electricity consumption), the expected cause of the outage (incoming storm or not), and the month/day/time of the prediction.
+The information we would know at the time of prediction would include things like regional characteristics (climate, population density), general customer energy usage (electricity spending, electricity consumption), and the month/day/time of the prediction.

 In order to evaluate our model, we will use Mean Absolute Error (MAE).
 MAE helps us understand how off the model was on average, and has an easily interpretable unit, which in this case is number of customers.
 We chose MAE over metrics like Root Mean Squared Error (RMSE) or the correlation coefficient between the predicted and observed values because we liked how MAE preserved the original units while also not disproportionately weighting larger errors.